mxcl/Path.swift/README.md

 let foo = try Path.root.join("foo").copy(into: Path.root.join("bar").mkdir())
 print(foo)         // => /bar/foo
 print(foo.isFile)  // => true
+// ^^ the `into:` version will only copy *into* a directory, the `to:` version copies
+// to a file at that path, thus you will not accidentally copy into directories you
+// may not have realized existed.

 // we support dynamic-member-syntax when joining named static members, eg: let prefs = Path.home.Library.Preferences  // => /Users/mxcl/Library/Preferences